 Within its relevant fields of competence, the audit committee shall have the task of preparing and facilitating the work of the Board of Directors.
-For this purpose, it shall assist the Board of Directors with its analysis of the accuracy and sincerity of the company and consolidated accounts of the Company and shall ensure the quality of internal control and the information provided to the shareholders and to the markets.
+For this purpose, it shall assist the Board of Directors with its analysis of the accuracy and sincerity of the accounting, financial and sustainability information of the Company and shall ensure the quality of internal control and the information provided to the shareholders and to the markets.